5 Places to Explore in Downtown Naples

 Situated on a narrow channel, Tin City was once a place where fishermen brought in their catch.
 Now it's the funky section of downtown.
 These days, Tin City showcases nautical-themed shops and fun stores selling crafts, crystals, soaps, beachwear and kitschy curios.
 For scenic eats, there’s Riverwalk, a waterfront restaurant with an elevated beach-bar vibe.

 To explore the more rustic, seafarin’ side of downtown, stop by Crayton Cove, located on Naples Bay at the corner of 12th Avenue and 8th Street South.
 Home to the Naples City Dock, this is a convenient place to pick up a fishing charter or boat tour.

 Crayton Cove includes a couple of downtown’s culinary institutions: The Dock at Crayton Cove and the more upscale Boathouse on Naples Bay specialize in the freshest possible seafood.
 For an overnight stay in the midst of it all, Cove Inn on Naples Bay, with only 86 rooms, is one of the coziest hotels in Naples.

-For a sea-breezy break from eating, drinking and shopping, visit the Naples Pier located on the west end of 12th Avenue South.
-The wooden structure, which dates back to 1888 and is a favorite location for sightseers.
+For a sea-breezy break from eating, drinking, and shopping, visit the Naples Pier located on the west end of 12th Avenue South.
+The wooden structure dates back to 1888 and is a favorite location for sightseers.
 Due to damage from Hurricane Ian, only a portion of the pier is currently open to the public.